byrn-baker/Ansible-Workshop/README.md

 # Welcome to the Ansible_Workshop
-The primary objective of this workshop is to provide an informative introduction to Ansible and the associated tools essential for playbook development in conjunction with Ansible.
-Throughout this session, we will delve into the installation of Python packages, including Ansible, and subsequently focus on the comprehensive construction of playbooks.
-Our aim is to equip you with the knowledge and skills necessary for configuring routers and switches efficiently through the utilization of Ansible playbooks.
+The primary objective of this workshop is to provide an in-depth introduction to Ansible and the associated tools essential for playbook development within the Ansible framework.
+Throughout this workshop, we will guide you through the process of installing Python packages, with a particular focus on Ansible, and subsequently, we will delve into the intricacies of crafting playbooks and deploying configurations to network routers and switches.

+Our ultimate goal during this workshop is to equip participants with the knowledge and skills required to construct playbooks that facilitate the deployment of our standardized office infrastructure.
+Below, you will find a schematic representation of the physical network connectivity within each pod for reference.
 ## Section 1: Install Python3, pip3 and Ansible
 Open the terminal window. type pwd in the terminal and it should be showing you your home directory (/home/lab_user1) for example.
 In the terminal window type the below commands one at a time.